ShivanKaul/star-spec/draft-dss-star.md

 The main goal in the STAR protocol is to have the aggregation performed by a single untrusted server, without requiring communication with any other non-colluding entities.
 In order for the aggregation to succeed, clients must send messages that are consistent with other client messages.
 This requires sampling randomness that is equivalent when clients share the same measurement.

+## Auxiliary data

+In {{arch}}, `aux` refers to auxiliary or additional data that may be sent by clients, and is distinct from the measurement data protected by the K-anonymity guarantee.
+Auxiliary data is only revealed when the k-condition is met but, importantly, is not part of the k-condition itself.
+This data might be unique to some or all of the submissions, or omitted entirely.
+This can even be the actual measured value itself.
+For example: if we're measuring tabs open on a client, then the measurement being sent can be "city: Vancouver" and the aux data can be "7" for a particular client.
+The idea being, that we only reveal all the measurements once we know that there are at least K clients with city: Vancouver.

 ## Randomness sampling

 The randomness `rand` sampled for each message MUST be a deterministic function of the measurement.
 Either the client MAY sample the randomness directly by computing a randomness extractor over their measurement, or they MAY sample it as the output of an exchange with a separate server that implements a partially oblivious pseudorandom function protocol {{!OPRF=I-D.irtf-cfrg-voprf}}}.
 We discuss both cases more throughly in {{sec-randomness-sampling}}.